Back Pain Management & Back Procedures

 Interventional radiology is revolutionizing modern healthcare by changing the way many conditions, including back pain and other back problems, are treated.
-At SIR, we understand how difficult living with pain can be.
+At Sarasota Interventional Radiology, we understand how difficult living with pain can be.
 That’s why our philosophy is to treat the whole person and to include family in every step of the process, from providing critical information to maximizing patient comfort during and after treatment for pain.
 We try to accommodate any special needs and will inform the patient of special preparations prior to treatment.

 Here are some important facts about back pain: